Philmod/gcb-example/README.md

 ### Build a docker image with GCB
 1. Create a Dockerfile, using a nodejs base image.
-1. Create the image on GCB and push it to GCR using `gcloud container builds submit` command.
+1. Create the image on GCB and push it to GCR using `gcloud container builds submit` command specifying the image's tag.

 ### Run the unit test before building the image
 1. Create a `cloudbuild.yaml` which uses the npm builder (`gcr.io/cloud-builders/npm`) to install the dependencies, run the unit test, and build the docker image.
-1. Use `gcloud container builds submit` to submit the build to GCB.
+1. Use `gcloud container builds submit` to submit the build to GCB specifying the config file.